shadowusr/functional-programming/custom-language/README.md

 ...........
 ```

 You can move `#` across the 11x11 field and that's virtually all you can do.
-If `#` crosses some boundary
+If `#` crosses some boundary, it gets moved to the opposite side of the field (just like in the snake game).

 ## Available commands in `.#`: